-Description: A taxpayer that meets certain eligibility requirements for new job creation is allowed a credit for creating jobs.
+Description: An eligible taxpayer is allowed a credit for creating jobs in this State.
 The amount of the credit is dependent on the development tier of the county in which the jobs are located.
+Additional credits are available for companies that create jobs in an urban progress zone or agrarian growth zone, as well as for new hires who reside in one of the zones or who were unemployed for at least 26 weeks before the date of hire.